 Figure 11.
 Participants’ perceptions of general gender differences in choice to prepare.
+We replicate the findings from Study 1, where participants (especially women) are significantly more likely to state that women prepare more in general than men.
 Error bars represent standard errors.

 Figure 12.
 Gender differences in the number of extra preparation rounds chosen across participants’ choice in a payment scheme.
+Here, we show that the gender gap in the choice to prepare is robust, even when half of the women are forced to prepare in the preparation condition.
 Error bars represent standard errors.

 6 References